yagu0/qomet/README.md

 Once an assessment is started, it's impossible to quit and restart using another browser, because a password stored in cookies need to be sent with every request.
 So under normal circumstances it's also impossible for a student to continue the exam of another.
-(The password is destroyed when exam ends or when the teacher decide to finish assessment).
+(The password is destroyed when exam ends or when the teacher decides to finish assessment).

 ## Limitations